Flynsarmy/wp-flyn-syntax/README.md

 ### Gutenberg

-Add a *Code* block.
+Add a *Code Block* block.
 Set your language, starting line and line highlights on the right.

 ### Manual
 Wrap code blocks with `<pre lang='LANGUAGE' line='1' escaped='1|true' highlight='1,2,5-7' src='http://github.com/my/repo'>` and `</pre>` where